John Astin: Teaching

 Until his retirement in 2021, Astin was director of the Theater Arts and Studies Department and Homewood Professor of the Arts at Johns Hopkins University, his alma mater, which offers an undergraduate minor program.
 Commenting on his dual career, he said in 2007, "I don't know one major university that has a known actor teaching every day."
 Astin noted that he is one of only a handful to earn a drama degree from Hopkins.
 He taught at Hopkins from 2001 until 2021.
 Devika Bhise has been working with the university to create "The Astin Fund", an endowed chair that would allow theater to be a major at Johns Hopkins University for undergraduates.

 Personal life

-Astin has five children; three (David, Allen, and Ashley) with his first wife, Suzanne Hahn, and two with his second wife, actress Patty Duke – one adopted (Sean, Patty's son from an earlier relationship, whom Astin adopted during their marriage) and one biological (Mackenzie).
+Astin has five children; three (David, Allen, and Tom) with his first wife, Suzanne Hahn, and two with his second wife, actress Patty Duke – one adopted (Sean, Patty's son from an earlier relationship, whom Astin adopted during their marriage) and one biological (Mackenzie).
 Astin married Valerie Ann Sandobal in 1989, and they live in Baltimore, Maryland.

 Astin is a vegetarian.
 He practices Nichiren Buddhism as a member of the worldwide Buddhist association Soka Gakkai International.